My Food DiaryOnline Calorie Counter

 ANSWER:

 As we age beyond 30 years old, we lose cardiorespiratory fitness and muscular strength.
-This means that we have a lowering of our capacity for exercise that is prolonged (such as jogging, swimming or cycling) or intense (such as lifting or throwing heavy objects).
+This means that we have a decreased capacity for prolonged exercise (such as jogging, swimming or cycling) and intense exercise (such as lifting or throwing heavy objects).
 The real question is not whether our exercise capacity decreases as we age, but whether there is a way to minimize this deterioration?
 The clear answer is YES.

 The problem with aging and exercise is that it is hard to separate the effects of aging from the effects of decreased daily physical activity.
 The sad truth for most adults is that as we age, even beginning in our teenage years, we become less and less active.
 Therefore, aging is often also about inactivity, poor nutrition, increased emotional stress, and for some, depression.
 It is important to factor out all of these additional complications before we can see the sole influence of aging on human exercise physiology.